 - Practical outcomes of CQC Inspections: Understanding how inspections are improving governance, root cause analysis of investigations, multi-disciplinary working, changes to organisational culture and encouraging outstanding practices and quality improvement initiatives;

-- Shared view of quality: Assessing the metrics used in quality assessments and how trusts can achieve outstanding care provision;
+- Shared view of quality: Analysing excellent care at every stage of the care life-cycle and assessing the metrics used in quality assessments and how trusts can achieve outstanding care provision;

 - Maintaining quality together: Engaging patients, users, providers and commissioners in the development of a multifaceted monitoring processes for deep long-lasting change.